 We were sitting in our car in a mostly empty parking lot.
 The rain outside pelted the windows.

 "OK." my husband said, "Before we go in, we make an agreement.
 Do not volunteer for anything."

 "No volunteering.
 I promise."
 I responded, and we opened the car doors and ran through the rain to our first meeting.

 Within a month, we were on the board.

 Regardless of the organization or the cause, volunteering is tough.
 And what's even more tough is finding great volunteers.
 So how did I wind up on the board so quickly?
 Beyond a deplorable lack of willpower, it was because of some seriously amazing recruiting techniques.

-Follow these steps to find and keep great volunteers for your community association boards:
+Follow these steps to find and keep great volunteers for your homeowner and condo association boards:

 1. Make it Public